THC vs. THCa: What are the differences and benefits?

 How can you consume THCa and THC?

 Consuming cannabis can be done in countless ways, but what should you know about taking THCa and THC?
+THC (tetrahydrocannabinol) and THCA (tetrahydrocannabinolic acid) can be consumed in several ways, each offering unique effects, onset times, and benefits.
+The most common methods include inhalation, edibles, topicals, sublingual administration, and suppositories.

 When consuming THCa, the key is to avoid the decarboxylation process, which means that the compounds cannot be burned, heated, or converted to their non-acidic format.
 Luckily, you can take THCa in an oil or tincture format, eat a THCa gummy, or use it in recipes that don’t involve heating or cooking (think juices and dressings).*

 THC, on the other hand, offers a lot more variety in terms of consumption options.
-You can smoke traditional marijuana flower, vape a concentrate or distillate, eat a THC gummy or take a tincture as you would with other product formats.
+You can smoke traditional marijuana flower, vape a concentrate or distillate, eat a THC gummy, or take a tincture as you would with other product formats.
 While your options are more limited when it comes to THCa, there are still plenty of ways to get the amount you want for desired effects.

 Which consumption method is best for retaining benefits?